 Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK.

-EU Passports after Brexit
+Getting an EU Passport after Brexit

 If you were born in any of these countries but don’t currently live there you have a right to obtain citizenship in that country and get an EU Passport.
-For those born in Britain there will be issues with EU passports since due to Brexit British citizens will no longer be part of the EU.
+For those born in Britain, there will be issues with EU passports since due to Brexit British citizens will no longer be part of the EU.
 The ramifications of this are currently being worked out.
-Britain after Brexit will have an impact on new passports issued within Britain but there is sure to be some work around for British citizens living and working in other EU Countries.
+Britain after Brexit will have an impact on new passports issued within Britain but there is sure to be some workaround for British citizens living and working in other EU Countries.

 Getting a European Passport from the USA or Canada

-For those of us from North America the law of jus solis (right of soil) and jus sanguinis (right of blood) might be the answer for you.
+For those of us from North America, the law of jus Solis (right of soil) and jus sanguinis (right of blood) might be the answer for you.
 What this means is that most European countries have a mechanism by which those who have never resided in the country can obtain residency and citizenship.

 This right of blood means that depending on the country you may have a right to a passport for that country through your parents or grandparents.
 In some cases, there are countries that are welcoming back individuals who were forced to leave or became a citizen of another country due to civil disputes and wars that carved up nations, or those who were forced from their countries of birth through fascism, pogroms, escapees from Nazi Germany, Poland and so on.